Tylogix - iSeries SQL Tips and Techniques

 --------------------------------------------------------------------------------

-Correlation Update, to update only the largest date for
+Double Correlation Update, to update only the largest

-of rows determined by a key in a secondary table.
+a given set of rows determined by a key in a secondary

 --------------------------------------------------------------------------------